 Key Components of the Cost Management Plan Template:

-Cost Management Templates are readily used for planning, managing and controlling the project costs.
+Cost Management Templates are readily used for planning, managing, and controlling project costs.
 These templates are very user-friendly and easy to use.
 Although, there are several details present on the cost management plan template sheet.
-However, few of the key components of the cost management templates are;
+However, a few of the key components of the cost management templates are;

 - Cost Variance Plan

 - Cost Control and Reporting Process

 The most authorized books of project management, known as “The Project Management Body of Knowledge” define four major steps of managing project costs.
 These steps stick to the following sequence as the project enters into the execution phase after planning.

 Resource Planning: It’s involved in the project definition phase.
 It defines the project work breakdown structure; all the deliverables and activities of the project.
 Identification of all the activities is required for the estimation of the project budget.